Los Angeles Welding Schools

 Certificate of Achievement in Welding

-Students pursuing a certificate in welding at El Camino College may choose to complete a 32-unit program or a 44-unit program.
-Students in the 44-unit program take additional classes in technical mathematics, mechanical drafting and general metals.
+Students pursuing a certificate in welding at El Camino College may choose to complete a 32-unit program or a 41- to 44-unit program.
+Students in the latter program (welding option II) take additional classes in technical mathematics, mechanical drafting and general metals.
 Welding classes available to students include welding processes, basic welding technology, structural fabrication and blueprint reading.

 Associate in Science in Welding

 In this 60-unit program, students complete coursework similar to the welding certificate program, in addition to general education classes.
 Welding courses include arc welding certification, gas metal arc welding and gas tungsten arc welding.

 Cerritos College offers courses and a certificate program in welding.
 Faculty and staff are experienced welders, and some are certified welding inspectors.
 Students may take courses to become certified and licensed by the city of Los Angeles and the state of California.